349.151 Gambling Control Board.

 (8) to report annually to the governor and legislature on its activities and on recommended changes in the laws governing gambling;

-(9) to impose civil penalties of not more than $500 per violation on organizations, distributors, employees eligible to make sales on behalf of a distributor, manufacturers, bingo halls, and gambling managers for failure to comply with any provision of this chapter or any rule or order of the board;
+(9) to impose civil penalties of not more than $500 per violation on organizations, distributors, distributor salespersons, manufacturers, bingo halls, linked bingo game providers, and gambling managers for failure to comply with any provision of this chapter or any rule or order of the board;

 (10) to issue premises permits to organizations licensed to conduct lawful gambling;